javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 Now all these slowly become a part of history, but we still can find them in old scripts.

 The language-level module system appeared in the standard in 2015, gradually evolved since then, and is now supported by all major browsers and in Node.js.
-So we'll study it from now on.
+So we'll study the modern modules from now on.

 ## What is a module?

 A module is just a file.
 One script is one module.
+As simple as that.

 Modules can load each other and use special directives `export` and `import` to interchange functionality, call functions of one module from another one: